 - Engineered for cool to moderate Aussie climates

-- Ultra-quiet operation from 45dB
+- Ultra-quiet operation from 45 db

-- 10-year warranty on compressor
+- 10-year warranty on the compressor

-Quantum’s systems are suitable for large households of at least 5-6 people.
-They maximize efficiency through innovations like fully automated defrosting and smart self-learning controls to minimize power usage.
+They maximise efficiency through innovations like fully automated defrosting and smart self-learning controls to minimise power usage.

-Their extra insulation also helps retain heat for longer.
 With some of the largest tank capacities on the market, Quantum is ideal for high-water-usage households wanting to cut energy bills.

 Stiebel Eltron WWK 300

-German-engineered to precise standards, Stiebel Eltron produces powerful reliable heat pump water heaters.
+German-engineered to precise standards, Stiebel Eltron produces powerful, reliable heat pump water heaters.
 Their WWK 300 model offers a balance of efficiency and quality at a reasonable price point.

 Key features include: